 Are you a clear and concise writer?
 Do you have an eye for detail?
-Are you familiar with electronic publishing?
-You should pursue a Bachelor of Arts degree in Professional and Technical Communication at the University of North Texas.
+Are you familiar with computer science or web design?
+If so, you should pursue a Bachelor of Arts degree in Professional and Technical Communication at the University of North Texas.
 We are the only university in the region to offer a degree in this field.

 Professional and technical communication is a growing career field because of the expansion of scientific and technical information and the increasing presence of customer service and web-based product support networks.
 By earning a degree in this field, you can work as a(n):